Utkarsh1504/DSA-Java/lessons/io-conditionals.md

     Output : Vowel
 ```
 #### The 'break' Keyword
-- When Java reaches a `break` keyword, it breaks out of the switch block.
+- When the Java compiler reaches a `break` keyword, it breaks out of the switch block.
 - This will stop the execution of more code and case testing inside the block.
 - Basically it means that When a match is found, and the job is done, there is no need for more testing.
 Hence we break out of the switch statement.